wang-lawrence/c0523-code-solutions/html-links/html-links-quiz-notes.md

 <a> tag

 - What is an absolute URL?
-an absolute URL uses the full directory to point to the web content
+an absolute URL uses the full directory to point to the web content, it's mostly for external websites
 - What is a relative URL?
-relative URL is relative to the location of the current html file
+relative URL is relative to the location of the current html file, it's mainly used for our own websites

 ## Notes